Campuses and locations

 Face to Face

-UON is Australia’s leading radiation therapy trainer.
+The radiation therapy degree at the University of Newcastle is Australia’s leading study program in the discipline.
 Our graduates are sought after worldwide, working to eradicate cancer using superb medical competence and the world’s most advanced cancer treatment technology.
 As a radiation therapist, you can make a real difference in the lives of cancer patients and their families.

-What is radiation therapy?
 Also known as radiotherapy, radiation therapy uses sophisticated radiation technology to target and destroy cancer cells and shrink tumours – allowing cancer to be treated, managed and cured.
-It can be the main treatment, or used alongside other treatments such as surgery or chemotherapy.
+Our students learn to use radiation therapy as the primary treatment, or used alongside other treatments such as surgery or chemotherapy.

-UON’s Bachelor of Medical Radiation Science (Honours) (Radiation Therapy) combines theoretical and scientific knowledge with practical learning.
+When you study a Bachelor of Medical Radiation Science (Honours) (Radiation Therapy) at the University of Newcastle you benefit from a degree program combining theoretical and scientific knowledge with practical learning.
 You will:

-All UON medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
+All University of Newcastle medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
 As part of the honours component you can choose from two study pathways.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 Our radiation therapy graduates are very employable and highly regarded.
-About 94% of our graduates find work before, or soon after, finishing their studies.
+94% of our graduates find work before, or soon after, finishing their studies (Quality Indicators of Learning and Teaching 2018).

 Take a look below for some common roles for medical radiation science graduates.

-All UON radiation therapy students complete 40 weeks of professional practice during their degree, starting in first year.
+All University of Newcastle radiation therapy students complete 40 weeks of professional practice during their degree, starting in first year.
 During your placement, you are mentored and supervised by qualified radiation therapists.
 You may undertake placements in public and private cancer care hospitals and facilities across NSW and Australia.
 International and overseas placements are also possible.

 During your degree, you will have access to advanced radiation therapy technologies on campus, including 3D planning and patient treatment labs.